Skip to content

 How does scaling work?

-See scaling & routing documentation for details.
+Refer to scaling and routing for details.

 What are cold starts?
 How fast are they?